broij/akka-stream-utils/README.md

 ): Flow[T, U, NotUsed]
 ```

 Creates a flow using the _mapper_ function to turn each element of a stream in a substream and then flattening all of these substreams via the joinWithPriorities operator.
 The number of substreams to join at the same time is provided by the user as an optional value called _breadth_.
-When that optional value is set to _None_, there is no limit on the maximum number to process simultaneously.
+When that optional value is set to _None_, there is no limit on the maximum number of substreams to process simultaneously.

 ## Diverging operators
 These operators enable to build streaming scenarios where a dynamic set of consumers are connected to the same producer.
 They provide sources whose materializations are consumers emitting the elements they receive from a shared producer they register to.
 The job of the producer is to emit the elements of a wrapped source to the registered consumers.
 It manages a dynamic group of consumers that grows or shrinks as consumers register and unregister.
-In each of these operators, a special flag called _restartSource_ allows to specify how the producer should react when there is no more consumers.
-When the flag is set to _true_, the producer will stop the wrapped source and restart it from the beginning when some new consumer register.
-When set to _false_, it will let the wrapped source continue to execute.
+In each of these operators, a special flag called _restartSource_ allows specifying how the producer should react when there are no more consumers.
+If set to _true_, the producer will stop the wrapped source and restart it from the beginning when some new consumer register.
+If set to _false_, it will let the wrapped source continue to execute.
 In each diverging operators, if an element sent to a consumer isn't acknowledged to the producer before a _FiniteDuration_ called _baseTimeoutDelay_, which is provided by the user, the element is sent again to that consumer.
 This duration is increased exponentially by a power of two each time the same element is sent again to the same consumer.
 Note that this mechanism is completely transparent for the final user:
 - nothing more than providing that _baseTimeoutDelay_ is expected to be done by the user;
 - when an element is received several time by the same consumer due to retransmissions, it will appear only once in the corresponding stream.